 The Royal Society – Local Heroes Scheme (December, 2016): The Royal Society selected 15 Accredited museums and galleries from across the UK to receive funding for exhibitions and events that celebrate local science heroes and their discoveries.
 Dean has been selected as a Local Hero for Doncaster.
-An exhibition [Dean R. Lomax – Making Dreams Reality] and series of events highlighting Dean's incredible contribution to science will take place in 2017.
+An exhibition [Dean R. Lomax – Making Dreams Reality] and series of events highlighting Dean's incredible contributions to science took place in 2017.

 The Edward Forbes Prize – The Palaeontographical Society (April, 2016): The Palaeontographical Society is the oldest Society devoted specifically to the advancement of palaeontological knowledge in existence.
 The Edward Forbes Prize aims to recognise outstanding contributions by early career researchers in the field of taxonomic and systematic palaeontology (i.e. how to classify species), and specifically for the study of fossils from the British Isles.
 Dean was awarded the prize for his recent scientific study describing a new species of ichthyosaur, Ichthyosaurus anningae, published in 2015 in the Journal of Vertebrate Paleontology.
 The prize was awarded at London’s Natural History Museum by the president of the society, Prof. Paul Barrett.